vectordotdev/vector-test-harness/README.md

 4. Run `cp .envrc.example .envrc`.
 Read through the file, update as necessary.
 5. Run `source .envrc` to prepare the environment.
 Alternatively install [direnv] to do this automatically.
+   Note that the `.env` file, if it exists, will be automatically sourced into the scripts environment - so it's another option to set the environment variables for the `bin/*` commands of this repo.
 6. Run:

    ```bash